aiskakov28/Company-Financial-Health-Assessment-Dashboard/README.md

 - Not intended for commercial use
 - Should not be used for financial advice
 - Follow the project's coding standards

-## 📜 License

-This project is released under the MIT License.
-See the LICENSE file for details.